Kinjarapu Ram Mohan Naidu

-Kinjarapu Ram Mohan Naidu (born 18 December 1987) is an Indian politician who is currently serving as the 33rd Minister of Civil Aviation since June 2024.
+Kinjarapu Ram Mohan Naidu (born 18 December 1987) is an Indian politician who is serving as the 33rd Minister of Civil Aviation since June 2024.
 He represents the Srikakulam Lok Sabha constituency and has been elected in the 16th, 17th, and 18th Lok Sabha.
 He first won the seat in the 2014 Indian general election and was re-elected in 2019 and 2024 as a candidate of the Telugu Desam Party.
 He serves as the National General Secretary of the TDP and as the party's leader in the Lok Sabha.

 Early life and education

 Naidu was born in Nimmada, Srikakulam.
 He is the son of Kinjarapu Yerran Naidu, a member of the Telugu Desam Party, and Kinjarapu Vijayakumari.
 His father was a Member of Legislative Assembly (MLA) from the Tekkali constituency and subsequently became a Member of Parliament (MP) from Srikakulam, later serving as a Union Minister for Rural Development in the United Front government between 1996 and 1998.

 He completed his primary schooling in Srikakulam and later on joined Delhi Public School, R. K. Puram, Delhi, after his father became an MP and moved to Delhi.
 He then earned a bachelor's degree in electrical engineering from Purdue University, United States, and an MBA from Long Island University.
 He worked for a year in Singapore before returning to India.
 His uncle, Kinjarapu Atchannaidu, is a senior politician of the TDP and also a minister in the Government of Andhra Pradesh.

 Personal life

 Naidu, born in Nimmada village Kotabommali mandal Srikakulam district, belongs to the Velama Community(caste).

 He married Sravya Bandaru in June 2017, the youngest daughter of the former minister and Telugu Desam Party Vice-President, Bandaru Satyanarayana Murthy.